 A certification is a governmental act by which a designated public official (e.g. consular officer at an embassy or a consulate) certifies the authenticity of the signature and/or seal and the position of the person/official who has executed, issued, or certified (a copy of) a document.

-Consular fees: payment must be made in US$ per money order (payable to Embassy of Austria) or cash (exact change only please).
+Consular fees: payment must be made in US$ per postal money order or cashier's check (payable to Embassy of Austria) or cash (exact change only, please).